Served: 35 years

-During a 1983 gun battle in Aurora, Sergeant Cochran, another officer, and a dispatcher were all shot by 30-year-old Michael Tandy.
+During a 1983 gun battle in Aurora, Sergeant Cochran, another officer, and a dispatcher were shot by a thirty-year-old, Michael Tandy.
 Sergeant Cochran returned fire, killing Tandy.
-It was ruled a justifiable shooting, but it still bothered Sergeant Cochran, as it does most cops, to take a human life.
-So, in order to lessen the chances of having to do so again in the future, he trained to become a negotiator.
+It was ruled a justifiable shooting, but it bothered Sergeant Cochran.
+So, he trained to become a negotiator.

-About 2:30 p.m. on January 25, 2005, Officers Mike Lanning and Morgan Hendrick were dealing with a suicidal man who was holding a knife to his throat inside a car.
+About 2:30 p.m. on January 25, 2005, Officers Mike Lanning and Morgan Hendrick were negotiating with a suicidal man who was holding a knife to his throat inside a car.
 Their negotiations with the man were unproductive.
-Sergeant Cochran had come in earlier to assist undercover officers in a case and Officers Lanning and Morgan asked him to respond their location.
+Sergeant Cochran, who normally would have been off duty, came in earlier to assist undercover officers in a case and Officers Lanning and Morgan asked him to respond their location.

-This narrative was researched and revised January 16, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised on January 16, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.